Basis Period Reform is on its way. Here’s how it could affect you!

 Whilst at first these changes may give cause for confusion; they should ultimately act to simplify.
 The standardisation brought through basis period reform should put all affected businesses on the same terms regarding taxation, streamlining the process for accountants and HMRC.

 Curious if these changes apply to you?
-If so, feel free to comment below or get in touch with us here at Baxterworld via the contact details on our website.
+If so, feel free to get in touch with us here at Baxterworld via the contact details on our website.

-#accounting #accountancy #finances #financetips #business #smallbusinessowneruk #tax #taxation #taxreturn #basisperiod
+#accounting #accountancy #finances #financetips #business #smallbusinessowneruk #tax #taxreturn #basisperiod